 With more than 235 days of sunshine annually, Oklahoma City is home to a diverse spectrum of outdoor spaces and special event venues for groups of all sizes.

-From urban rooftops to serine parks, here are six outdoor meeting spaces to host your next meeting or convention in Oklahoma City:
+From urban rooftops to serine parks, here are seven outdoor meeting spaces to host your next meeting or convention in Oklahoma City:

 1. As a gathering place between the all-new Oklahoma City Convention Center and Omni Hotel, Mick Cornett Drive will be a mixed-use, pedestrian-friendly plaza that will serve as a prime outdoor meeting spot for conference attendees.
 With the spacious plaza set to be completed by April, the outdoor space will create room for food trucks and provide attendees with an alternative meeting spot just a few steps away from the convention center.
 This outdoor venue and the convention center complex is serviced by the Oklahoma City Streetcar which will get you around the city’s vibrant districts for $3 per day.